Skip to main content

 <TextBox Grid.Row="0" Grid.Column="1" />

-<ListBox Grid.Row="1" Grid.Column="0" Grid.ColumnSpan="2" />
+<Button Grid.Row="1" Grid.Column="0" Grid.ColumnSpan="2" HorizontalAlignment="Center">

 </Grid>

-Use when: You need a structured layout with rows and columns of varying sizes, such as a form, a dashboard, or any layout that mixes fixed and flexible regions.
+Use when: You need a structured layout with rows and columns of varying sizes, such as a form, dashboard, or any layout that mixes fixed and flexible regions.

-Avoid when: All children are stacked in one direction (use StackPanel) or all cells are the same size (use UniformGrid).
-Grid is heavier than simpler panels, so prefer a lighter alternative when it fits.
+Avoid when: You need all children to be stacked in one direction (use StackPanel instead).
+You need all cells to be the same size (use UniformGrid instead).
+Also, Grid is heavier than simpler panels, so use a lighter panel type if the complexity of Grid isn't needed.

 DockPanel